pratiksaha/practice/others/README.md

-Implementation of other problems using backtracking, branch and bound, etc
+Implementation of problems using greedy technique, backtracking, branch and bound, etc